emeagenciadigital/meilisearchadmin/README.md

 - Short answer:

-Almost because is incredibly cheap. $30USD for lifetime.
+Almost because is incredibly cheap, it starts at $29USD for lifetime.

 - Not so long answer: